 Students are required to meet annually with their Dissertation Committees to discuss their research project, review results, and chart directions for completing their dissertation.
-Ideally the meeting takes place by April 15th each year.
+Students should work with their committees to schedule these meetings before April of each year.
 The first meeting should take place not later than 6 months after passing the qualifying exam.